HypeMC/versioning-bundle/README.md

 ### Custom VCS handlers

-To implement a custom VCS handler all you need to do is create a service which implements the `VCSHandlerInterface` interface.
+To implement a custom VCS handler, create a service that implements the `VCSHandlerInterface` interface:

 ```php
 namespace App;